When you suffer damage due to a medical error, it is not always clear who exactly is liable: the doctor, the hospital or both.

 A nurse administers the wrong medication in the hospital.

-→ The hospital is liable, as the nurse is an employee. -
+→ The hospital is liable, because the nurse is an employee. -

 An independent radiologist misreads an X-ray in the hospital.